 PRK eye surgery is quite comparable to LASIK in terms of visual results, however, healing time may be a little less rapid than with LASIK.

-During PRK, your doctor will administer anesthetic and proceed to gently reshape the cornea using CustomVue Wavefront guided treatment.
+During PRK, your doctor will administer anesthetic and proceed to gently reshape the cornea using CustomVue Wavefront-guided treatment.
 No corneal flap is made, so the laser directly reshapes each eye’s cornea outer layer in very little time.
-Once the desired corneal alterations are achieved, patients should be able to correctly focus with improved vision within a few days.
+Once the desired corneal alterations are achieved, patients should be able to correctly focus on improved vision within a few days.
 After a successful PRK procedure, patients enjoy tossing out their old glasses and contact lenses!

-Learn more about PRK eye surgery in our PRK FAQ section.
 For state-of-the-art PRK treatment, trust the vision leaders at Berg·Feinfield Vision Correction.
-Call or email our office today for your complimentary one-on-one vision consultation.
+Contact us today for your complimentary one-on-one vision consultation.